 The days of billing clients based on how much time you’ve spent on their financial affairs is rapidly becoming a thing of the past.
 Not just that, you also no longer have to wait to invoice after you’ve finished the work.
 With monthly billing via Direct Debit driving modern businesses, you too can be on your way to creating a steady workload and healthy cash flow.
 This article, based on an extract from The Accountants Millionaires’ Club book, looks at why billing monthly is better and how to get your clients on board.

 Take back control of your cash flow!

 The problem with the traditional method of billing work at the end is that this way of working normally leads to high WIP and lockup, resulting in you being at your client’s mercy.
 As you can’t start (or finish) their work until they have brought in their records for you, it also has undesirable repercussions from reduced productivity and morale to an inconsistent cash flow.

 Take back control of your practice!

-By getting your existing clients to move to monthly billing via Direct Debit, and getting new clients on this new payment method, you can begin to control your cash flow to ensure that it’s consistent.
+Get your existing clients to move to monthly billing via Direct Debit, and start new clients on this new payment method from the beginning.
+This means you can begin to control your cash flow and ensure that it’s consistent.

 The benefits of billing monthly via direct debit